Personal Injury

 This extremely rare injury involves a complete separation of the skull from the spinal column while leaving the skin intact.
 It is typically fatal but can occasionally be survived with immediate medical intervention.

-Nebraska context: The state’s wide, open roads often allow for safer navigation, reducing the likelihood of the high-speed impacts that cause this injury.
+Nebraska’s mostly wide and open roads often allow for safer navigation than available in other states, helping to reduce the likelihood of the high-speed impacts that cause this injury.

 A lacerated liver is relatively common in severe crashes, but hemobilia (bleeding into the bile ducts) is an exceedingly rare complication.
 It can result in jaundice, upper abdominal pain, and gastrointestinal bleeding.